intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

 - **Node**: (This is not equivalent to a "neuron" in a traditional deep learning sense.)
 This refers to a "node" in a computational-graph sense.
 - **Layer**: (This is not equivalent to a "layer" in a traditional deep learning sense.)
 This refers to an operation at a node, such as ReLU activation function.
 - **BaB**: "Branch-and-Bound" is a method that creates a binary tree for the search space where the verification is employed.
+- **Set vs Bound**: One set is composed of bounds.
+E.g., for the output reachable set is a union of output bounds.

 ## 1. Creating an instance: _what kind of verification problem do you want to solve?_
 Let's first create an instance.
 An instance contains all the information required to run the [`verify`](@ref) function.
 This function does the heavy-lifting where the verification problem is solved.
 As long as the user properly defines the problem and solver methods, this is the only function the user has to call.
 To run [`verify`](@ref), the user has to provide the following arguments.
 These collectively define an "instance":